AIMLcert/PracticalApplication-1/READMe.md

 ---

 ## 📁 Repository Contents
-- `coupon_analysis.ipynb`: Jupyter Notebook with full analysis and code.
+- `prompt.ipynb`: Jupyter Notebook with full analysis and code.
 - `data/`: Folder containing the dataset used.
 - `images/`: Folder containing exported plots.
 - `README.md`: Project overview and summary (this file).